-A leave of absence is a leave from the University with the intention of returning within two full academic semesters or a calendar year to complete coursework.
+A leave of absence (LOA) is a leave from the University with the intention of returning within two full academic semesters or a calendar year to complete coursework.

 The deadline to take a leave of absence from the University without any record of courses or grades of the current semester is the same as the "last day to drop without a W grade."
 (See Academic Calendar.)
-If a student takes a leave of absence from the University before the "last day to withdraw from a course," all LOA grades will be a "W" and will affect the student's Academic Standing.
-If a student takes a leave of absence after the "last day to withdraw from a course" all LOA grades will be a "WF" and will affect the student's Academic Standing.
+If a student takes a leave of absence from the University before the "last day to withdraw from a course," all LOA grades will be a "W" and will affect the student's progress towards degree and Academic Standing.
 If a student takes a leave of absence after the "last day to withdraw from a course" all LOA grades will be a "WF" and will affect the student's GPA calculations and Academic Standing.

-When a student takes a leave of absence during a semester, the effective date of the leave of absence will be determined when the Office of the University Registrar receives the completed leave of absence form (see University Registrar's website for appropriate form).
+When a student takes a leave of absence during a semester, the effective date of the leave of absence will be determined when the Office of the University Registrar receives the completed leave of absence form (see Registrar for appropriate form).
 Students must check with the Student Accounts Office to determine their financial responsibility for tuition and other fees, such as housing and meal plans.